seanho00/fire/slides/slides.md

 [56](# "ref")
 You hypocrites!
 You know how to interpret<br>
-the appearance of earth and sky, but why do you<br>
+the appearance of earth and sky, <br>
+but why do you not know <br>
-not know how to interpret the present time?
+how to interpret the present time?

 [57](# "ref")
 “And why do you not judge<br>